jmather/shellyjs/README.md

 1. APIs are defined by files placed in the "apis" directory and in a subdirectory with the same name "apis/example/example.js".

-2. They are called via a json post or websocket send:
+2. They are called via json post or websocket send:

 ```json
 {